 While Ms ML had been calmly preparing (a fabulous tweet revealed her to be up at 12am the previous night making “fu**ing tarte au citron”), we had been sweating it out on smelly buses.
-As I’m sure all you Londoners will appreciate, the transport system is never what can be described as fully operational at weekends – TFL somehow always manage to shut the bits that you personally need to use.
+As I’m sure all you Londoners will appreciate, the transport system is never what can be described as fully operational at weekends.
 For this reason then, we made a therapeutic pit stop at the nearby pub for pre-dinner pints before moving on in high spirits towards the restaurant.

 Greeted at the door with a welcoming smile and a glass of Kir Semi-Royale, we were instantly absorbed into the warm glow within Ms ML’s home.
 There was a chance for some pre-dinner mingling with the other diners, which perhaps could better be described as a bit of time for them to ‘get used to us’ and our generally excitable ways.

 The house by this point was filled with the delicious smell of our first course – raviolo stuffed with portobello, oyster and button mushrooms with an onion cappuccino (cooked by Charlie Nelson).
 I’m pretty sure everyone agreed this was really good, particularly that sauce.
-I mean, onions and cream – need I say more?
+I mean: onions and cream.

 Our main was salmon en papillote, served with dill, creme fraiche and aga roasted potatoes.
 The salmon was very fresh and spring-like and those aga roasted potatoes pleased me no end with their little wrinkly jackets.
 A rocket and pine nut salad added a hit of greenery and was dressed with a fine vinaigrette – robust, thick and unapologetic – just how I like it.